-After reading this guidance document and you want to apply to be a funded provider please e-mail :
+If you wish to apply to be a funded provider please e-mail :

 for an application form.

-They provide guidance which applies to the free entitlement for two, three and four year olds, both the universal entitlement of 15 hours and the extended entitlement of 30 hours for working families.
+This is the guide for local authorities on fulfilling their duties under the Childcare Act 2016, which applies to the free entitlement for two, three and four year olds, both the universal entitlement of 15 hours and the extended entitlement of 30 hours

 Early Years Entitlements: Operational guidance